consist-sh/consist/README.md

 I also didn't want to maintain specific knowledge of these infrastructure as code tools in my brain anymore, and all of their peculiarities and oddities.

 If you like those tools, go ahead and use them.
+Use raw shell scripts if you want.

 Ain't nobody stopping you.

 ## Key Concepts